Founder

 I believe that mental health is a crucial component of overall well-being, and by challenging the stigmatization that men face from an early age, we can save and improve lives.
 That's why I'm excited about Open The Male Box, an initiative to expand the conversations that we've been having within Boys Leading Boys and raise awareness of the struggles that men face in society.

-President: Ben Shpritz
+Ambassador: Ben Shpritz

 My name is Ben Shpritz, and I am a high school junior from Chicago.
 In my early years of high school, I dealt with lots of anxiety.
 While I was getting help for it, I was very underground about it and really kept it to myself.
 I felt uncomfortable and weak that I was a male going through this and that I just needed to be tougher.
 I have now realized that I am not the only one, as many people I know have come to me for help when dealing with mental health.
 Learning more and more about male mental health has really been helpful for me.